-The Indigenous Thriving Program (ITP) brings together a partnership of leading Australian and international Indigenous and non-Indigenous researchers, next generation researchers, government, industry partners, and communities with a shared commitment to addressing Indigenous disadvantage as a critical issue of our time.
-We focus on strategies to prioritise and capitalise on the voices and agency of Indigenous children, youth, and communities, undertaking research in genuine partnership.
-The conceptual framework underlying Indigenous-focused research in ITP is to integrate and leverage Indigenous ways of knowing, doing, and being with advances in Western scientific research methods, and international research.
-This inter-knowledge paradigm is built on a strengths-based approach, as conceptualised in positive psychology.
+The Australian Centre for Indigenous Thriving (ACIT) answers these needs and brings together a partnership of leading Australian and international Indigenous and non-Indigenous researchers, next generation researchers, government, industry partners, and communities with a shared commitment to addressing Indigenous disadvantage as a critical issue of our time.
+ACIT's purpose is to enable Indigenous children, youth, and communities to not just succeed but thrive with a focus on educational, physical, psychological, and family and community thriving.
+ACIT:

+- promotes a positive psychology strengths-based approach founded upon identifying, building upon, and augmenting Indigenous success - champions excellence in research to integrate and leverage Indigenous ways of knowing, doing, and being with advances in international research that are based on western scientific approaches that have benefited disadvantaged populations globally - prioritises the voices and agency of Indigenous children, youth, and communities and undertakes research in genuine partnership.